-If you have been getting the services or items that are being reduced, changed, or denied and you ask for a Fair Hearing (see instructions below) and your request is postmarked, faxed, emailed or hand-delivered within 10 days from the date of this notice, the services or items will continue until a decision is made.
+If you have been getting the services or items that are being reduced, changed or denied and you ask for a Fair Hearing (see instructions below) and your request is postmarked or hand-delivered within 10 days from the date of this notice, the services or items will continue until a decision is made.

 If you do not agree with this decision, you may ask for a Fair Hearing from the Department of Human Services.
-Your request for a Fair Hearing must be in writing and must be postmarked, faxed, emailed or hand-delivered within 120 days from the date on this notice.
+Your request for a Fair Hearing must be in writing and must be postmarked within 120 days from the date on this notice.
 Your request should include the following information: